Avesta-FA/EventLog-CheatSheet/README.md

 When looking for admin accounts it is important that you whitelist built-in windows accounts because these accounts login frequently and create special logons.

 4720: An account was created
-4720 is very straight forward if an adversary creates an account this event will detect it.
+4720 is very straightforward if an adversary creates an account this event will detect it.
 4726: An account was deleted